Computer-Aided-Navigation-Equipment/hardware/README.md

 - The LiDAR should be placed in an open area for effective scanning.
 - Modify the GPIO pin for the buzzer if needed.
 - The MLX90614 temperature sensor needs to be connected to the I2C pins.
 Ensure I2C is enabled on the Raspberry Pi.
-- Make sure to have a valid AWS account and configure your credentials properly in the .env file.
+- Make sure to configure your credentials properly in the .env file.

 ## Cleanup